DtxdF/AppJail/README.md

 If you want to use a custom configuration file, create one in `/usr/local/etc/appjail/appjail.conf`.
 See more details in `/usr/local/share/appjail/files/default.conf`.

+**Note**: It is highly recommended to put the kernel modules suggested in this document in your `loader.conf(5)` file to correctly start the jails on boot.

 ## Getting started

 To create a very basic jail, only two things are needed: obtaining the FreeBSD components (base.txz, lib32.txz, etc.) and creating the jail using those components.